RigacciOrg/script.picture.photo-frame/README.md

 If the screen width/height ratio is different, the add-on searches also for names with the following
 infixes: *24x9*, *16x9*, *3x2* and *4x3*.
-You control the slideshow window size in the add-on settings page.
+You can set the playlist filename preferences into the add-on settings page.

 The playlist contains the filename of the images and their